 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A pituitary gland tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Most often, pituitary gland tumors are benign growths called pituitary adenomas.
 But a pituitary gland tumor can occasionally act like a cancerous tumor by growing into nearby tissue and structures, or rarely, spreading to other parts of the body.

-Pituitary gland tumors are NOT brain tumors.
+Pituitary gland tumors are not brain tumors.
 The pituitary gland is located under the brain and is separate from the brain.
-Thus, pituitary gland tumors are classified as endocrine tumors.
+Pituitary gland tumors are classified as "endocrine tumors."

-However, both benign and cancerous tumors in this gland can create very serious medical problems by interfering with the normal endocrine function of the pituitary gland.
+Both benign and cancerous tumors in this gland can create very serious medical problems by interfering with the normal endocrine function of the pituitary gland.
 In some cases, this is because the tumor starts in cells that make hormones, so the tumor itself can make too many hormones.
-Pituitary tumors that produce hormones are called functional tumors.
+Pituitary tumors that produce hormones are called "functional tumors."

 In other instances, a pituitary tumor can cause the gland to produce too few hormones.
 Also, if a pituitary tumor presses on nearby structures, such as the optic nerves in the eye, it can limit a person’s sight.

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with a pituitary gland tumor and general survival rates.
 Use the menu to choose a different section to read in this guide.